Lake Manyara National Park is yet another of Tanzania’s small parks. It extends over an expanse of 320 sq kilometers.

 When to go

-The dry season starting from July until October draws in several herds of animals to the lake for some water, affording far better sights on game.
+The dry season starting from July until October draws in several herds of animals to the lake for some water, affording far better sights on the game.
 The rainy period of November until June in contrast is great for bird watching as well as canoeing around the lake.

 One luxurious tented camp and three lodges perched around the Rift cliff not in the park in front of the lake.
-There are various guesthouses and also camping grounds with regard to nearby Mto wa Mbu area.
+There are various guesthouses and also camping grounds with regard to the nearby Mto wa Mbu area.